Growth Metrics

 General Mills (GIS) Non-Current Receivables (2016)

-General Mills' Non-Current Receivables history spans 3 years, with the latest figure at $12.7 million for Q2 2016.
+General Mills (GIS) has disclosed Non-Current Receivables for 5 consecutive years, with $12.7 million as the latest value for Q2 2016.

 • Non-Current Receivables for Q2 2016 was $12.7 million at General Mills, down from $30.7 million in the prior quarter.